ref3t/VULDAT/README.md

 # HOW To Use The Scripts
-Pre-Requirements
+-Pre-Requirements
   -Python3
   -sklearn
   -gensim
   -numpy
   -nltk
 How to use
 -